gwathlobal/CotD/src/README.txt

 --------------------
 OVERVIEW

 The year is 1915.
 The Great War thunders in the west, but the Hinterland is not safe either.
-The Legions of Hell invaded the City with the intention to slay its inhabitants.
-The Heavenly Forces had to intervene.
+The Pandemonium Hierarchy invaded the City with the intention to slay its inhabitants.
+The Celestial Communion had to intervene.
 Now both sides are bent to fight each other until none of the opponents remain.
 Choose your side and join the fray!

 This is a simple fast-paced coffee-break roguelike inspired by a 7DRL entry "City of the Condemned" by Tapio (http://www.roguebasin.com/index.php?title=City_of_the_Condemned).